Hardy inequalities and Assouad dimensions: Necessary conditions

 \begin{thm} Let $1\le p<\infty$ and $\beta\neq p$, and assume that $\Omega\sub X$ admits a $(p,\beta)$-Hardy inequality.
 Then there exists $\eps>0$, depending only on the given data, such that either

 In particular, $\codimh(\Omega^c)<p-\beta$ or $\lcodima(\Omega^c)>p-\beta$. \end{thm}

 Here the ``given data'' means the parameters $p$ and $\beta$ and the constants in the doubling condition and in the assumed Hardy inequality.
-Such a dimension dichotomy also holds locally (cf.~\cite[Thm.~5.3]{LMM} for the Euclidean case and~\cite[Thm.~6.2]{LT} for $\beta=0$):
+Our next result gives a local version of such a dimension dichotomy; see~\cite[Thm.~5.3]{LMM} for the Euclidean case and~\cite[Thm.~6.2]{LT} for the case $\beta=0$.

 \begin{thm} Let $1\le p<\infty$ and $\beta \neq p$, and assume that $\Omega\sub X$ admits a $(p,\beta)$-Hardy inequality.
 Then there exists $\eps>0$, depending only on the given data, such that for each ball $B_0\sub X$ either